nautechsystems/nautilus_trader/docs/getting_started/index.md

 ```

 To get started with NautilusTrader you will need the following:
-- A Python environment with `nautilus_trader` installed
+- A Python environment with the `nautilus_trader` package installed
 - A way to launch Python scripts for backtesting and/or live trading (either from the command line, or jupyter notebook etc)

 ## [Installation](installation.md)